 Salaries are categorized by a few factors such as ADA - average daily attendance, elementary, high school or unified school districts.
 The most recent breakouts can be found here as a general guideline: https://www.salary.com/research/salary/benchmark/public-school-teacher-s...

 Clinical practice, also known as "student teaching", allows candidates to learn from experienced educators in the classroom under their support and guidance needed to become effective educators.
 Candidates are evaluated against Teaching Performance Expectations (TPEs).
 Clinical practice can be completed at any public school that meets the CTC's approval.
 We survey our candidates and do our best to place you where you want to be.

 Students who have not met the Constitution requirement in their undergraduate degree will need to meet this requirement in our program.
 The easiest way is through an assessment online.
-If you are unsure if you have met this requirement, let us know so we can evaluate your transcripts.
+To review listings of the US Constitution courses and online assessments, please visit US Constitution Credential Course Equivalency.

-The California Subject Examinations for Teachers (CSET) test individual subject knowledge.
+The California Subject Examinations for Teachers (CSET) tests individual subject knowledge.